felix-walter/the-one/README.txt

 their messages' TTLs have expired and drop such messages.
 If no TTL is defined, infinite TTL is used.

+concurrentTransmissions
+Whether or not to allow a host transmitting via several connections simultaneously.

 Group and movement model specific settings (only meaningful for certain movement models):